 Our current understanding of fetal healing suggests that a unique complex (HC-HA/PTX3) can help orchestrate an ideal environment to support regenerative healing.4,5 Specifically, the fetus’ superior management of the body’s inflammatory mechanisms leads to organized and efficient tissue repair.

-Over the last 30 years, these unique properties have been shown to reside within the placental tissues themselves.
+These unique properties have been shown to reside within the placental tissues themselves.
 If processed appropriately, allograft placental tissue retains these properties and applies them to unrelated hosts.6,7,8 This transplantation of biology into mature tissue suggests a means of disrupting the inflammatory scarring type of repair inherent to adult tissue, and drives a regenerative process of restorative repair.

 The Umbilical Cord sustains life and acts as a protective buffer to three core vessels through which oxygenated, nutrient rich blood flows to the baby during pregnancy.
 Structurally, this thick connective tissue consists of consecutive Amniotic Membrane and Wharton’s Jelly layers and has been shown to be the richest source of transplantable fetal biology.
 The umbilical cord and the amniotic membrane share similar regenerative properties and are derived from the same inner cell mass of the embryo.